getify/You-Dont-Know-JS/scope-closures/apA.md

 `const` on the other hand, I don't use as often.
 I'm not going to dig into all the reasons why, but it comes down to `const` not *carrying its own weight*.
 That is, while there's a tiny bit of benefit of `const` in some cases, that benefit is outweighed by the long history of troubles around `const` confusion in a variety of languages, long before it ever showed up in JS.

-`const` pretends to create values that can't be mutated -- a misconception that's extremely common in developer communities across many languages -- whereas what it really does is prevent re-assignment.
+`const` pretends to create values that can't be mutated—a misconception that's extremely common in developer communities across many languages—whereas what it really does is prevent re-assignment.

 ```js
 const studentIDs = [ 14, 73, 112 ];